Cannabis Receiverships

 Security

-Cannabis-related businesses, especially dispensaries, must take security concerns seriously.
-All-cash businesses are at a high risk for theft, therefore dispensaries and other cannabis-related businesses require additional security protocols.
-During the tumultuous period that has led to the appointment of a receiver, it is likely that security procedures have become lax.
-We will evaluate the company’s current procedures and adjust them as needed to ensure that the business and property are protected and the business’s assets are secure.
+Cannabis-related businesses—especially dispensaries—must take security concerns seriously.
+All-cash businesses are at high risk for theft, which means that dispensaries and other cannabis-related businesses require additional security protocols to stay protected.
+The team at Griswold Law can evaluate the company’s current security protocols and adjust them accordingly to ensure that the business and property are protected and the business’s assets are secure.

 Griswold Law, APC